ChavesHumberto/model-training-with-Qlora-and-Peft/README.md

-# Ensure the notebook is saved in the root directory or a visible folder in the repository.
-# Add a README.md file to the repository to describe the purpose of the notebook.
-# Example README.md content:

-"""
 # Model Training with QLoRA and PEFT

 This repository contains a Jupyter notebook for training a model using QLoRA and PEFT techniques.